Chapter 30. Lead-Based Paint Activities Regulations

 (3) An associate's degree and two years of experience in a related field (e.g., lead, asbestos, environmental remediation work, or construction); or

 c.
-Each applicant shall pass a board-approved licensure examination for risk assessor within 36 months after completion of the board-approved lead risk assessor initial training course or the board-approved lead risk assessor refresher course.
-Applicants who fail the examination three times must provide to the board evidence, after the date of their third examination failure, of having retaken and satisfactorily completed the initial training requirements and make new application to the board.
+Each applicant must pass a board-approved licensing examination for risk assessor within 36 months after completion of the board-approved lead risk assessor initial training course or the board-approved lead risk assessor refresher course.
+An applicant who fails the examination three times must provide evidence to the board after the date of the third examination failure of having retaken and satisfactorily completed the initial training requirements.
 The applicant is then eligible to sit for the examination an additional three times.

-I. Experience verification.
-Experience requirements shall be verified by resumes, letters of reference, or documentation of work experience.
+L. Experience requirements will be verified by resumes, letters of reference, or other documentation of work experience acceptable to the board.

 Statutory Authority